dhaDang/cse15l-lab-reports/LabReport4.md

 paste into terminal
 <enter>
 <Ctrl C>
-Copied Junit java from week 3 onto cse15 sprin website into the terminal
+Copied Junit java from week 3 onto cse15 spring website into the terminal
 <ListExamplesTests>
 the file I want to run JUnit On
 <enter>